FossilBlade/ZLMT-Webhook/README.md

 To Know more about how to run a java app as a service on indows please visit: [Run Java As Service On Windows](https://www.baeldung.com/spring-boot-app-as-a-service#1-windows-service-wrapper)

+### ACCESSING THE SERVICE

+The service is accessible at location 'http://localhost:8080'